Review date: Nov. 8, 2021

 As of January 14, 2021, Google officially became the owner of Fitbit.
 That worried many privacy conscious users.
 However, Google promised that “Fitbit users’ health and wellness data won't be used for Google ads and this data will be kept separate from other Google ad data” as part of the deal with global regulators when they bought Fitbit.
 This is good.

-Fitbit seems to do a good job with privacy and security.
+And Fitbit seems to do an OK job with privacy and security.
 It de-identifies the data it collects so it's (hopefully) not personally identifiable.
 We say hopefully because, depending on the kind of data, it’s been found to be pretty easy to de-anonymize these data sets and track down an individual’s patterns, especially with location data.
-So, just be aware with Fitbit--or any fitness tracker--you are strapping on a device that tracks your location, heart rate, sleep patterns, and more.
+So, be aware with Fitbit—or any fitness tracker—you are strapping on a device that tracks your location, heart rate, sleep patterns, and more.
 That's a lot of personal information gathered in one place.
-One more consideration.
-Google is in the process of buying Fitbit.
-What does that mean?
-We don't know quite yet, but it does seem that all that sensitive data Fitbit collects may soon be owned by Google, a company that likes to have as much data on people as possible.

 Can it snoop on me?

 Name, date of birth, gender, height, weight, photo (optional)